We are on the leading edge of clinical and research training

 Undergraduate and Postgraduate Training

-The application form for trainees can be downloaded .
+The application form for trainees can be downloaded here and additional information about the training program can be found here.
 Applications are due by August 1st, December 1st, and April 1st for the following semester.
 We conduct interviews each August, December, and April for the following semester.
 We will contact you for an interview if you have made it to the second round of the application process and will announce acceptance into the program by the end of the semester.
 Questions?
-For more information contact our trainee coordinator, Dr. Melissa A. Munn-Chernoff
+For more information contact our trainee coordinator, Dr. Melissa Munn-Chernoff.

 Summer Research Fellowship

 Summer research fellowships are highly competitive positions open to undergraduate, postgraduate, and graduate students.
 Many of our summer fellows have been in the first years of a graduate program (e.g., clinical psychology, epidemiology).
 These positions are open for competitive applicants interested in an 8-week 40 hours a week research experience working in the Center.
-Those accepted to the program receive a $2,500 stipend.
+Those accepted to the program receive a one-time $2,500 stipend.
+Please note, we are not able to provide housing or dining services.
 Fellows are given project and mentor assignments based on their experience and interests.
-We are not able to provide housing.
-Fellows attend our weekly research meetings, journal club, and didactic research seminars, shadow clinical care in our inpatient and outpatient programs, and attend an expert lecture series offered to the fellows by research faculty.
+Fellows also attend our weekly research meetings, journal club, and didactic research seminars, shadow clinical care in our inpatient and outpatient programs, and attend an expert lecture series offered to the fellows by research faculty.
 This series offers fellows an introduction to a wide range of topics in the eating disorders field (e.g., genetics, bariatric surgery, family-based treatments).
 One to two summer fellows are selected each year.
-The application form for fellowships can be downloaded Applications are due by April 1st and interviews are conducted in April. .
+For more information contact our trainee coordinator, Dr. Jessica Baker.
+Applications are due by April 1st each year and interviews are conducted in April.